 Suicide Run is an eleven-part Punisher storyline event that run through all three of the character's booksnote from 1993 to 1994.

 Several criminal elements conceive a fake meeting to draw out The Punisher.
 Knowing that the whole thing is going to be a trap, Frank takes precautions, which leads to a destruction of an entire skyscraper.
-In the aftermath, weakened Frank smuggles himself out of New York into the small town of Laastekist, and several parties of various moral spectrum soon follow.
+In the aftermath, weakened Frank smuggles himself out of New York into the small town of Laastekist, and several parties of various moral spectrums soon follow.

-Suicide Run provides examples of:
+The Punisher: Suicide Run provides examples of the following tropes:

 - All Asians Know Martial Arts: Lampshaded when Tony Rhee and Bruce Lam, two of the attendees at the trap, use kung-fu on the Punisher.